vesd/imgz/README.md

 # imgz
 Shell script for prefixing file names of images with their creation dates

+## Problem
-[identify](https://linux.die.net/man/1/identify) command describes the format and characteristics of one or more image files.
+The [identify](https://linux.die.net/man/1/identify) command describes the format and characteristics of one or more image files.
 E.g., running `identify -verbose IMG_8627.jpg` returns:

 ```bash
 Image: IMG_8627.jpg